mathworks/climatedatastore/README.md

    | NetCDF    | `.nu`       | [`ncinfo`](https://www.mathworks.com/help/matlab/ref/ncinfo.html) , [`ncread`](https://www.mathworks.com/help/matlab/ref/ncread.html) |
    | GRIB      | `.grib`      | [`ncinfo`](https://www.mathworks.com/help/matlab/ref/ncinfo.html) , [`ncread`](https://www.mathworks.com/help/matlab/ref/ncread.html) |
    | text      | `.txt` , `.csv` | [`readtable`](https://www.mathworks.com/help/matlab/ref/readtable.html)

 ## First time Install

 * Requires MATLAB release R2019a or newer
-* Install the toolbox by doubleclicking on the `climatedatastore.mltbx` file.
+* Install the toolbox by using the Add-on explorer in MATLAB, or by downloading the `climatedatastore.mltbx` file attached to the latest release on GitHub, then doubleclicking on it.
 * This relies on the [CDS Python API](https://github.com/ecmwf/cdsapi) created by the European Centre for Medium-Range Weather Forecasts (ECMWF).
 You'll need to have python installed.
 Get it from the [Python Download page](https://www.python.org/downloads/).
 See [this MATLAB documentation](https://www.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html) for more information.
 * The toolbox will automatically configure python and download and install the CSAPI package (you can manually install using `pip3 install cdsapi`)
 * The toolbox will prompt you the first time for CSAPI credentials.
 Visit [How to use the CDS API](https://cds.climate.copernicus.eu/api-how-to) for more info.